 - 1. Permanent Address, phone number and email (Not AU account)

 - 2. Student resumé

-- Core Values Assessment(s)
+- 3. PPDP from each applicable semester

 - a.
+Accomplishments

+- b.
+Goals

+- c.
+Plan

+- 4. CATME scores and/or student peer assessments

+- Professional Behaviors Assessment(s)

+- a.
 First semester in PPE 1

 - b.
 Other applicable semesters

-- 4. Verification or recognition for service
+- 6. Verification or recognition for service

 - a.
 Professional

 - b.
 Community

-- 5. Creation of both a Portfolium and LinkedIn account

-- 6. At least three page, 12-point, Arial font, double-spaced, in-depth self-reflection on professional growth since matriculation into DPT program

-- a.
-Includes summary of personal and professional growth through advisement throughout curriculum

-- 7. Proof of continued membership in the APTA

-- 8. Recognitions or awards

-- a.
-Formal

-- Informal (such as letters of commendations from clinical supervisors or patients)

-- 9. Continuing/Advanced Education and certifications/verification of attendance at one State or National professional conference - a.
+- 7. Creation of a LinkedIn account - 8.
+At least 3 page, 12-point, Arial font, double-spaced, in-depth self-reflection on professional growth since matriculation into DPT program - 9.
+Proof of continued membership in the APTA - 10.
+Recognitions or awards - a.
+Formal - b.
+Informal (such as letters of commendations from clinical supervisors or patients) - 11.
+Continuing/Advanced Education and certifications/verification of attendance at one State or National professional conference - a.
+APTA Professionalism Module 1 (PPE 1) - b.
+APTA Professionalism Ethical Compass Module (PPE 5) - c.
 CMS, National Student Conclave, IMPACT, etc.